Multiple photo management

 |Fig. 4.
 The multi-photo editor.|

-It may take up to 72 hours for your images to appear in SharePoint Online and associated services.
-In other Office 365 applications your user photos should be visible almost immediately.
+It may take up to 48 hours for your images to appear in SharePoint Online and associated services.
+In other Office 365 applications, your user photos should be visible almost immediately.
 If you still have any problems with the visibility of images across various Office 365 components, see Frequently Asked Questions.

 The Import and Export configuration windows are similar.
 When exporting Office 365 profile images, you can choose if the action should apply to all/selected user photos and define custom filename patterns.
-Additionally, you can decide how to rename your files to avoid filename collision conflicts (Fig. 5.).
+Additionally, you can decide what to do to avoid filename collision conflicts (Fig. 5.).
+The program will export your photos and save them locally as files in the default Office 365 image format (currently: JPEG).

 |Fig. 5.
 The Export photos configuration window.|